SanskarGubreley/weather-application-based-on-api/README.md

-# weather-application-based-on-api
-Hey Everyone! i made a weather application using python which is an api based application using openweather apis
+ a weather application using python which is an api based application using openweather apis